-8. CONCLUSIONS AND RECOMMENDATIONS
+7. CONCLUSIONS AND RECOMMENDATIONS

-8.1 General
+7.1 General

-- 8.1.1 From a geotechnical engineering standpoint, the site is suitable for construction of the proposed warehouse development provided the recommendations presented herein are implemented in design and construction of the project. - 8.1.2 Potential geologic hazards at the site include seismic shaking and hydrocompression. - 8.1.3 The site is located approximately 11 miles from the nearest active fault.
-Based on our background research and previous investigation, it is our opinion active, potentially active, or inactive faults do not extend across the site.
-Risks associated with seismic activity consist of the potential for moderate to strong seismic shaking. - 8.1.4 Our field investigation indicates the site is blanketed by topsoil and underlain by very old alluvium and granitic bedrock.
-The topsoil and upper portion of the very old alluvium are not considered suitable for the support of compacted fill and settlement-sensitive structures.
+- 7.1.1 From a geotechnical engineering standpoint, the site is suitable for construction of the proposed warehouse development provided the recommendations presented herein are implemented in design and construction of the project. - 7.1.2 Potential geologic hazards at the site include seismic shaking and hydrocompression. - 7.1.3 The site is located approximately 10 miles from the nearest active fault.
+Based on our background research and previous investigation, it is our opinion active or potentially active, do not extend across the site.
+Risks associated with seismic activity consist of the potential for moderate to strong seismic shaking. - 7.1.4 Our field investigation indicates the site is blanketed by very old alluvium underlain by granitic bedrock.
+The upper portion of the very old alluvium is not considered suitable for the support of compacted fill and settlement-sensitive structures.
 Remedial grading of the surficial soil will be required as discussed herein.
-The existing site soils are suitable for re-use as engineered fill provided the recommendations in the Grading section of this report are followed. - 8.1.5 Moisture contents in the borings varied significantly between the silty sands and clayey sands and were well below optimum moisture content.
+The existing site soils are suitable for re-use as engineered fill provided the recommendations in the Grading section of this report are followed. - 7.1.5 Moisture contents in the borings varied with depth.
+Upper portions of the older alluvium were dry to damp, and moisture increased with depth.
 Significant moisture conditioning of the soils should be expected during construction.
-Special handling of the soil should be anticipated, particularly if grading occurs during the rainy season. - 8.1.6 Although the majority of on-site soils consist of silty and clayey sands, some granular material, having little to no cohesion and subject to caving in unshored excavations, should be expected at the site.
-It is the responsibility of the contractor to ensure that excavations and trenches are properly shored and maintained in accordance with OSHA rules and regulations to maintain the stability of adjacent existing improvements. - 8.1.7 The laboratory tests indicate that the site soils are non-expansive and have a "very low" expansion potential.
-If medium to highly expansive soils are encountered at the site, they should be exported from the site or selectively graded and placed in the deeper fill areas to allow for the placement of low expansion material at the finish pad grade. - 8.1.8 Based on the grading plan, cuts and fills ranging up to 16 feet and 15 feet, respectively are planned to achieve planned finish grades.
+Special handling of the soil should be anticipated, particularly if grading occurs during the rainy season. - 7.1.6 Although the majority of on-site soils consist of silty sands, some granular material, having little to no cohesion and subject to caving in unshored excavations, should be expected at the site.
+It is the responsibility of the contractor to ensure that excavations and trenches are properly shored and maintained in accordance with OSHA rules and regulations to maintain the stability of adjacent existing improvements. - 7.1.7 The laboratory tests indicate that the site soils are non-expansive and have a "very low" expansion potential.
+If medium to highly expansive soils are encountered at the site, they should be exported from the site or selectively graded and placed in the deeper fill areas to allow for the placement of low expansion material at the finish pad grade. - 7.1.8 Although a grading plan was not prepared at the time of this report, cuts and fills ranging up to 15 feet are assumed to achieve planned finish grades.